simon-ritchie/apysc/docs_src/source/for_dict_keys.md

 - `dict_`: Dictionary[_DictKey, Any]
   - A dictionary to iterate.
 - `dict_key_type`: Type[_DictKey]
   - A dictionary key type.
-This interface accepsts hashable types, such as the `String`, `Int`, or `Boolean`.
+This interface accepts hashable types, such as the `String`, `Int`, or `Boolean`.
 - `locals_`: Optional[Dict[str, Any]], optional
   - Current scope's local variables.
 Set locals() value to this argument.
 If specified, this interface reverts all local scope VariableNameMixIn variables (like Int, Sprite) at the end of a with-statement scope.
 This setting is useful when you don't want to update each variable.
 - `globals_`: Optional[Dict[str, Any]], optional